pinkpigeondocs/Pink-Pigeon-Documentation/docs/1_Introduction/README.md

 When all of this started, we really just wanted to run a [blog][ccc] online.

-We quickly noticed that running a blog was neither cheap, nor intuitive, nor quick & easy to do.
+We quickly noticed that running a blog (that looked the way we wanted it to look) was neither cheap, nor intuitive, nor quick & easy to do.

 That came as a surprise, as a blog _looks_ like a simple thing to do.
 It's _just_ a website, right?